Engee documentation

 CIC Decimation

-Signal decimation using a cascaded integral comb filter.
+Decimation of the signal using a cascade integral comb filter.

 Description

-Block CIC Decimation performs the reduction of the sampling frequency (decimation) of the input signal by an integer factor.
+Block CIC Decimation reduces the sampling rate (decimation) of the input signal by an integer factor.
 Cascade CIC filters are a class of linear phase FIR filters consisting of cascaded comb filters and integrators.

-The block supports real and complex fixed-point input signals.
-In normal operation of the block CIC Decimation when the adders overflow, a cyclic carry is performed, where the counting continues from the minimum value at the top overflow and the maximum value at the bottom overflow.
-For details see 1 and 3.
-Overflow does not affect further signal processing.
+The unit supports real and complex fixed-point input signals.
+In the normal operation mode of the unit CIC Decimation when the adders overflow, a cyclic transfer is performed, in which the countdown continues from the minimum value when overflowing from above and the maximum value when overflowing from below.
+For more information, see [1] and [3].
+Overflow does not affect further signal processing processes.

 Ports